minusnine/ericgar.com/content/top/about.markdown

 My father worked at IBM for over 30 years and consequently had copious amounts of computer hardware lying around the house.
-It was only a matter of time before I started hacking on a bunch of Model Ms.
+It was only a matter of time before I started pounding on a bunch of Model Ms.

 I had the benefit of spending most of my senior year of high school at Bard College, taking science and math classes at a hugely reduced